Minolta Spotmeter F Review - An Affordable Option

 Original Minolta Case & Accessories

-A vinyl case originally came with the Spotmeter.
-The Minolta Logo is stamped on the front flap.
+A vinyl case was an accessory that originally came with the Spotmeter F. The Minolta Logo is stamped on the front flap.
 There is a belt loop on the back.
-The neck strap can be pulled through a hole in the bottom of the case.
+A neck strap could be pulled through a hole in the bottom of the case.

 The plastic slip-on lens cap has the same Minolta logo as the case.
 It has a 39mm inner diameter.

 To take light readings of close subjects, the Minolta Close-Up Lens No. 614 is needed.
-The lens has 35.5mm threads, which match the threading of the spotmeter.
-Replacement close-up lenses cost $35 on eBay.
+The lens has 35.5mm threads, which are what the filter threads on the spot meter are.
+Replacement close-up lenses can be found on eBay.

 How to Open & Disassemble the Minolta Spotmeter F

-8 screws are used to keep the outer shell in place.
+8 screws are used to keep the outer shell of the Spotmeter F in place.

 There are two screws on the bottom, next to the tripod mount.